narenderpanwar/Bulb-ON-OFF/README.md

 # Bulb-ON-OFF
-A mini web project to turn a bulb ON and OFF dynamically using JacaScript.
+A mini web project to turn a bulb ON and OFF dynamically using JavaScript.